Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-In the U.S., you can find mica in various states, including Maine, North Carolina, and Georgia, among many others.
-No U.S. state has designated mica as its official state mineral or rock.
-Mica can occur in sedimentary rocks as tiny flakes, but they are most prominent in igneous or metamorphic rocks.
+Mica may be found in several states around the United States, including Maine, North Carolina, and Georgia, to name a few.
+No US state has declared mica as its official state mineral or rock.
+Mica can be found as microscopic flakes in sedimentary rocks, although it is more common in igneous or metamorphic rocks.

 Where to Find Mica Rocks Near Me